Table of contents

 Poverty focus and other policy objectives

-Allocated 7.7% of its bilateral ODA (USD 49.1 million) to core poverty-reducing sectors as defined by Sustainable Development Goal (SDG) 1.a.1.
-This indicator captures grants to basic social services (such as basic health and education, water supply and sanitation) and development food aid.
-In addition, 0.3% of bilateral ODA (USD 1.8 million) went to social protection support.
+Allocated 7.2% of its bilateral ODA (USD 49.4 million) to core poverty-reducing sectors as defined by Sustainable Development Goal (SDG) 1.a.1.
+This indicator captures grants to basic social services (such as basic health and education, water supply and sanitation, multisector aid for basic social services) and development food aid.
+In addition, 0.3% of New Zealand’s bilateral ODA (USD 1.9 million) went to social protection support.
+Learn more by exploring the Reducing poverty and inequalities through ODA data explainer.

-Committed USD 5.3 million (1.1% of its bilateral allocable ODA) to address the immediate or underlying determinants of malnutrition in developing countries across a variety of sectors, such as emergency response.
+Committed USD 2.7 million (0.5% of its bilateral allocable ODA) to address the immediate or underlying determinants of malnutrition in developing countries across a variety of sectors, such as other multisector, water supply and sanitation, and health.

 Does not generally seek exemptions for the payment of local tax and customs duties for ODA‑funded goods and services.
 New Zealand does not have a specific policy and does not make information available on the OECD Digital Transparency Hub on the Tax Treatment of ODA.